Creating karaoke or removing vocals from a track using Adobe Audition

-If you are looking for ways how to create a karaoke version or removing vocals from a music track, then it can be done using Adobe Audition.
+If you are looking for ways how to create a karaoke version or removing vocals from a music track, then it can be done using Adobe Audition or Audacity.

 1.)
 Launch Adobe Audition.